Unusual places in Paris

 Place des Fêtes

-This area is REALLY off the usual places to visit list and I’m quite sure you won’t see this too often when you google “things to do in Paris”.
-This is a working class ‘hood through and through.
-And, because it’s all in the outskirts of this fine city, the beauty, simplicity and elegance of the Haussmannian buildings are definitely nowhere to be seen.
+Place des Fêtes is one area you won’t find when you Google “things to do in Paris”.
+This is a working class neighbourhood through and through.
+And, because it’s all in the outskirts of this fine city, the beauty, simplicity and elegance of the inner city Haussmannian buildings are definitely nowhere to be seen.

 Like so much of any big city, there are always quirky little places, hidden amongst the “normal”.